 GLOBAL HEALTH & SOCIAL MEDICINE

 Dr. Jones initially focused his research on epidemics among American Indians, resulting in a book, Rationalizing Epidemics: Meanings and Uses of American Indian Mortality since 1600 (published by Harvard University Press in 2004), and several articles.
 His second project explored the history of decision making in cardiac therapeutics to understand how cardiologists and cardiac surgeons judge the efficacy and safety of their treatments, and then implement new technologies of cardiac revascularization.
 That research, supported by an Investigator Award in Health Policy Research from the Robert Wood Johnson Foundation, by the Foundation for Informed Medical Decision Making, and by the National Science Foundation, culminated in Broken Hearts: The Tangled History of Cardiac Care (Johns Hopkins University Press, 2013).
 Jones has also examined human subjects research, Cold War medicine, and the history of HIV and other sexually transmitted infections.
 He is now at work on three projects.
-The first, supported by a grant from the National Library of Medicine, traces the pre-history of cardiac revascularization in order the understand the meaning of efficacy in surgical practice.
+The first, supported by a grant from the National Library of Medicine, traces the pre-history of cardiac revascularization in order to understand the meaning of efficacy in surgical practice.
 The second, supported by a grant from the National Endowment for the Humanities, examines the history of heart disease and cardiac therapeutics in India.
 The third, supported by the Harvard Global Institute, explores the history of air pollution and heart disease, with a focus on India.